Lasselsberger

-The LASSELSBERGER Group is an international producer of raw materials, building materials and tiles based in Pöchlarn, Austria.
-Both local home markets and international markets - especially in Western Europe - are supplied from the production sites in Central and Eastern Europe.
+The Lasselsberger Group is an international producer of raw materials, building materials and tiles based in Pöchlarn, Austria.
+Both local home markets and international markets – especially in Western Europe - are supplied from the production sites in Central and Eastern Europe.
 The subsidiaries of the three divisions Ceramics, Building Materials and Minerals as well as the local organizations are managed and coordinated from Pöchlarn.
-The term "LASSELSBERGER Group" represents the umbrella term for all corporate components of Lasselsberger GmbH.
+The term "Lasselsberger Group" represents the umbrella term for all corporate components of Lasselsberger GmbH.

-The LASSELSBERGER Group was founded in 1957 as a sand and gravel company by Anton Lasselsberger Senior and the first concrete plant in Pöchlarn went into operation in 1967.
+The Lasselsberger Group was founded in 1957 as a sand and gravel company by Anton Lasselsberger Senior and the first concrete plant in Pöchlarn went into operation in 1967.

-After the fall of the Iron Curtain, the LASSELSBERGER Group was one of the first companies to enter the market in the former Eastern Bloc countries.
+After the fall of the Iron Curtain, the Lasselsberger Group was one of the first companies to enter the market in the former Eastern Bloc countries.
 The first step was taken in 1990 with the start of the first business activities (sand and gravel) in Hungary and the founding of Lasselsberger-Knauf Kft. as a 50:50 joint venture with the German Knauf Group for the Hungarian building materials market.
-Subsequently, from 1993, international trading and transport activities were started in Malta, business activities in Hungary were expanded through the acquisition of raw materials and building materials companies, and the Slovakian market was opened.
+Subsequently, from 1993, international trading and transport activities were started in Malta, business activities in Hungary were expanded through the acquisition of raw materials and building materials companies, and the Slovak market was opened.
 In 1997, the product portfolio was further expanded with the entry into the Romanian cement business.

 At the end of the 1990s, leading ceramics producers in the Czech Republic, which also had sites for mining raw materials, were privatized.
 In this context, the takeover of leading ceramics groups in the Czech Republic (Keramika Horni Briza, Chlumcanske keramicke and Rako) took place in 1998.

 The positive economic development of the company in the ceramics industry enabled the further expansion of sales activities and the acquisition of additional production sites in Hungary, Romania, and Slovakia.
 In addition, the Hungarian Zalakeramia Group and the Romanian ceramics producer Cesarom were taken over.

 After the acquisition of numerous companies in Central and Eastern Europe, a divisional structure was introduced within the group in 2006 and the companies were assigned to the three divisions Ceramics, Minerals and Building Materials.
 This was also linked to the strategic decision to focus on the core business - raw materials, building materials, tiles - and to sell all parts of the company that are not part of the core business (e.g., the porcelain manufacturer Inker Trogornia).